Student Employment Handbook

 |Writing Studio||Laura Farmer||X4509|

 All students who work for Cornell College must have current W-4 Forms (Employee's Withholding Allowance Certificate) and an I-9 Form (Employment Eligibility Verification) on file in Business Services.
 Students are required to provide appropriate documentation when filing the I-9 form.
-Students are also required to complete a Direct-Deposit Authorization Form.
+Students are also required to complete a Direct-Deposit Authorization Form and Marketplace Coverage .
 All earnings are direct deposited to the student’s bank account; paychecks will not be issued.
-If a student fails to provide the required documentation, he/she will be removed from the work schedule and will not be allowed to work until the documentation is completed.
 Here is a link to the required payroll forms:

 All student workers will receive their work study assignment by email at the end of August.
 The email includes the work study award for the academic year, the department where the student has been assigned, and the amount you will earn per hour.

 Student workers will be scheduled to work approximately 4 - 10 hours per week.
+Hours can be rounded to the nearest 15 minute increment unless otherwise directed by supervisors.
 All hours must be recorded in the student's electronic timecard and approved by the student's supervisor.